 Fun Tangents: Variations & Adaptations

-• Spicy: Add chopped jalapeño or chili flakes.
+- Spicy: Add chili flakes.
 I did once—kinda wild.

-• Herby: Fold in chopped rosemary or thyme.
-Works surprisingly well with cheese.
+- Herby: Fold in chopped rosemary or thyme.

 My Biggest Failures (aka My Cheese-Stained Confessions)

-• Wrong flour: I used sweet potato flour once (long story).
+- Wrong flour: I used sweet potato flour once (long story).
 It was not disso primo.
-Don’t do it.

 Serving Ideas That Make Them Shine